Hello, and welcome to STC Pastoral. We do hope you find this page helpful and encouraging.

 The Cluster Leaders’ role is to be actively involved in the care process, by supporting and advising their Cell Leaders and by involving their Church Leader who will refer to the Pastoral Co-ordinator if necessary.
 If someone is referred, the Cluster leader will encourage the person (if appropriate) to have full involvement in community as usual, whilst receiving ministry from the pastoral team.

 The P.C. will make arrangements for a prayer team and organise appointments.
-Care begins with Kairos prayer; 3 appointments over a period of 6 – 8 weeks.
+Care begins with Kairos prayer, which involves 3 appointments over a period of 6 – 8 weeks.
 A pastoral team will pray with the person over three sessions.
 Some issues may result in referral to Clergy or outside agencies.
 Prayer and support from within their community should continue.

 - We value confidentiality highly.